Sound and Complete Neurosymbolic Reasoning with LLM-Grounded Interpretations: Conclusion and future work

-This work was partially supported by the EU’s Horizon Europe research and innovation programme within the ENEXA project (grant Agreement no. 101070305).
-Particular thanks are due to Fabian Hoppe, Levin Hornischer, Jan-Christoph Kalo, and Lise Stork for discussions and perceptive observations that enriched our research.
+\begin{acks} This work was partially supported by the EU’s Horizon Europe research and innovation programme within the ENEXA project (grant Agreement no. 101070305).
+Particular thanks are due to Frank van Harmelen for his valuable feedback based on a close reading of an earlier version of this article, and to Fabian Hoppe, Levin Hornischer, Jan-Christoph Kalo, and Lise Stork for discussions and perceptive observations that enriched our research. \end{acks}